 A student loan refund is money that the borrower receives when the loan amount exceeds the amount of money required to pay for qualifying education expenses.
-This money may be refunded in the form of direct deposit or a check.
-Read on for more information on for more details on what a student loan refund is, how to get one, and what to do with one.
+The overage amount would come to them as a student loan refund in the form of direct deposit or a check.

 What Is a Student Loan Refund?

-Private student loans are distributed differently depending on the lender’s preferences.
-Some private lenders may deliver the funds directly to the student in a mailed check.
+Private student loans are distributed differently depending on the lender.
+Some private lenders may deliver the funds directly to the student.
+Others may choose to credit the student’s college account, similar to how federal aid is distributed.

 Private or federal, this is where student loan refunds may come into play.
-Student financial aid can cover costs such as tuition, room, and board, and fees.
+Here’s how:

-On occasion, an aid distribution can lead to there being an additional credit in the student’s college account.
+• Student financial aid can cover costs such as tuition, room and board, and fees.
+On occasion, however, an aid distribution can lead to there being an additional credit in the student’s college account.

 How to Get a Student Loan Refund

 Whether a student or a parent takes out a federal student loan, the process of getting a student loan refund will generally look similar.
-Each semester, the school will generally review student accounts to determine if there are any eligible credit balances that can be refunded to the student.
+Each semester, the school will typically review student accounts to determine if there are any eligible credit balances that can be refunded to the student.

 The process of getting student loan refunds may vary when dealing with private lenders.